maddawg9838/HangmanGame/README.md

 # Hangman Game

 ## Overview
 Hangman is a classic word-guessing game where one player selects a word and the other attempts to guess it by suggesting letters.
-This implementation allows two players to participate in a fun and interactive game of Hangman.
+This implementation allows two players to participate in a fun and interactive game of Hangman

 ## Features
 - **User Input**: Players can input the length of the word and their guesses.
 - **Game Logic**: Implements game rules including strikes and win conditions.
+- **Case-Insensitive Guessing**: Players can guess letters without worrying about case sensitivity.
+- **Dynamic Word Length**: The first player can choose the length and the word itself
 - **Replay Option**: Players can choose to play again after the game ends.

 ## How to Play